-By now, you’ve likely seen the ads, gotten the emails and maybe even hung up on a few robocalls going on and on about the benefits of a home warranty (also known as a Residential Service Contract).
-Are they actually worth getting, though?
-Let’s take a closer look at home warranties and what they really have to offer.
-This will help you to decide if a home warranty is right for you or if it would just be a waste of your money.
+By now, you’ve likely seen the ads, gotten the emails, and maybe even hung up on a few robocalls going on and on about the benefits of a home warranty (also known as a Residential Service Contract).
+Are they actually worth getting though?
+Let’s take a closer look at warranty plans and what they really have to offer.
+This will help you to decide if purchasing one is right for you or if it would just be a waste of your money.

 What Is a Home Warranty?

-First of all, just what is a home warranty?
-This is an important question, because many people don’t actually know what a home warranty is for.
-A common assumption is that a home warranty is like some version of homeowners’ insurance, perhaps offering short-term coverage after closing on a home.
-While the timing aspect is pretty close, a home warranty is actually significantly different than a homeowners’ insurance policy.
-Instead, a home warranty covers certain things within the home to allow for their replacement in case they break soon after buying the property.
+First of all, just what is a home warranty or residential service contract?
+This is an important question because many people don’t actually know what a home warranty is and what it is used for.
+A common assumption is that it is like some version of homeowners’ insurance, perhaps offering short-term coverage after closing on a home.
+While the timing aspect is pretty close, it is actually significantly different than a homeowners’ insurance policy.
+Instead, a warranty plan covers certain things within the home to allow for their replacement in case they break soon after buying the property.

 What Does a Home Warranty Include?

-The specifics of what a home warranty covers can vary a bit depending on the specific home warranty plan you purchase.
-In general, though, home warranties are designed to cover major systems and appliances within the home.
+The specifics of what a warranty plan covers can vary a bit depending on the specific plan you purchase.
+In general, they are designed to cover major systems and appliances within the home.
 When you’re buying a home, your home warranty will have you covered if something like the refrigerator or water heater breaks down a few months after you move in.
 In most cases, major systems such as plumbing and HVAC are covered as well.
 The policy functions like most standard warranties, allowing you to get needed repairs or replacements while the warranty is still in effect.

 What’s Not Covered?

-Unless it’s specifically mentioned in your home warranty, general home repairs or other maintenance are not included in the warranty.
-This means that something like a broken window, a weak spot in the floor or peeling paint would have to be repaired as an out-of-pocket expense if they aren’t covered under your homeowners’ insurance.
+Unless it’s specifically mentioned in your plan or coverage, general home repairs or other maintenance are not included in the warranty.
+This means that something like a broken window, a weak spot in the floor, or peeling paint would have to be repaired as an out-of-pocket expense if they aren’t covered under your homeowners’ insurance.
 The home warranty is designed to cover only your new home’s appliances and major systems.

 How Long Do Home Warranties Last?

-Again, the term of a home warranty depends on the specific warranty policy you take out.
+Again, the term of your warranty depends on the specific warranty policy you take out.
 One of the most common warranty periods is one year, giving you a full year’s worth of peace of mind after you take out the policy.
-Depending on your needs, however, you may be able to get a home warranty for shorter or longer periods as well.
+Depending on your needs, however, you may be able to get a plan for shorter or longer periods as well.